Fees, Payment, and Cancellation

 Post 911 GI Bill: For U.S. Service Members and Veteran executives eligible for the Post 911 GI Bill Benefit, please list in your application under the "Who will be the financial sponsor of your participation" question, "Post 911 GI Bill".
 Upon receipt of your Certificate of Eligibility (COE), the Harvard Kennedy School Executive Education Finance Office will determine whether your benefits may be applied to our Executive Education programs and we will inform you as part of the program admission process.

 Kistefos African Public Service Fellowship: The Fellowship was designed to support promising leaders working in public service in South Africa, Ethiopia, and Liberia.
 Fellowships will provide either full or partial tuition assistance for recipients.
 For detailed information on the Kistefos African Public Service Fellowship, please click here.

-Kistefos award decisions have been made for programs running May to November 2015.
-Fellowship applicants for these programs will be contacted by email no later than May 11.
+Kistefos award decisions have been made for programs running through May 2016.

 Kistefos applicants are encouraged to apply to any HKS Executive Education program that best fits their current training needs.
 Programs that are most focused on the needs of global leaders are: Leaders in Development, Innovation for Economic Development, Emerging Leaders, Infrastructure in a Market Economy, Public Financial Management, Leading Economic Growth, and Rethinking Financial Inclusion.